Mengyanz/Mengyanz.github.io/vaccines/index.md

 # Research Directions

-### 🩺 AI in Science: Sequential Decision Making for Infectious Disease
+### 🩺 AI for Science: Sequential Decision Making for Infectious Disease
 Our research in this area focuses on **adaptive AI systems** that can learn and act in complex scientific and epidemiological settings.
 Current directions include: